indrajithbandara/Aesalon-Engine/README.md

 # Aesalon Engine
 Welcome to the Aesalon (formerly Falcon) Game Engine project, an effort to build a lightweight, fast and powerful 3D game engine in C using the GLFW library & the Sandford C Library.
+Aesalon is Linux only.
+Windows support is not desired, its missing by design.
+Requests for Windows support will be ignored, contributions of Windows code will be rejected.

 License
 =======